h44mi/dis08-ws2526/cheatsheet.md

 ## Platform/Tool Specific: GitHub
 ### Task lists
+* Task lists are automatically interactive in issues, requests and comments (not in README)

 ### Mentioning users (@username)
 - Send a notification to the user

 ### Automatic linking of issues/PRs

 * e.g. #number